The 13 best things to do in L.A. this weekend

 Sunday

-Make your way into West Hollywood for LA Pride and the annual pride parade.
-The parade kicks off at 10am and makes its way west mostly along Santa Monica Boulevard between Fairfax Avenue and La Cienega Boulevard.

-Step into a replica of the Oval Office and squeeze out a hurried tweet from a golden toilet as The Daily Show with Trevor Noah Presents: The Donald J. Trump Presidential Twitter Library rolls into town at 631 North Robertson Boulevard in West Hollywood.
+Step into a replica of the Oval Office and squeeze out a hurried tweet from a golden toilet as The Daily Show with Trevor Noah Presents: The Donald J. Trump Presidential Twitter Library closes out its run at 631 North Robertson Boulevard in West Hollywood.

-Get your hands on some of the biggest upcoming releases in the gaming world as publisher EA hosts EA Play at the Hollywood Palladium.

-Head to the Ahmanson Theatre for the final day of performance of Soft Power.
-The contemporary comedy reconsiders recent U.S. political history through the lens of a Chinese executive.
+Head to Pasadena’s Paseo Colorado for the annual Pasadena Chalk Festival.
+Watch where you step as dozens of chalk art masterpieces cover the sidewalks during this Father’s Day weekend tradition.

+Pack a picnic and spending the evening with Flying Lotus and Little Dragon at the Hollywood Bowl.
+Avant-hip-hop producer FlyLo shares an evening with the dreamy, dancy quartet Little Dragon.

 Find more things to do this weekend by clicking each day or by heading over to our weekend calendar.